Skip to main content

 It may sound simple, but many people aren’t.
 Undereating, whether intentional or not, can trigger intense food preoccupation.
 When your body doesn’t get enough fuel, your brain goes into alert mode.
 It thinks you’re in danger and starts scanning for food at all costs.
 You might find yourself thinking about your next snack while still eating your current one.
 Or fantasizing about “off-limits” foods that used to be part of your regular routine.

 That’s not a personal flaw, it’s biology.
 And no amount of mindset work will override a body that feels undernourished.
 Nutritional counseling gives you a safe place to assess your intake without judgment.
-A registered dietitian can help you figure out if your eating patterns are supporting your energy, hormones, and mental clarity; or keeping you stuck in cycles of restriction and rebound.
+A registered dietitian can help you figure out if your eating patterns are supporting your energy, hormones, and mental clarity, or keeping you stuck in cycles of restriction and rebound.

 An older couple prepares fresh fruit together at home, representing how a nutritional therapist in Raleigh, NC or a registered dietitian in Raleigh, NC can support joyful, accessible eating habits at every age.